 Obtaining Compensation In A Houston, TX Hit And Run Accident

 Your ability to collect monetary compensation will depend on whether the hit-and-run driver is identified and the available insurance coverage.

 If the driver who left the scene is known, you can file a claim through the other driver’s insurance policy for both bodily injuries and bodily injuries.
 Texas requires all drivers to carry liability insurance in at least the following minimum amounts:

 - $30,000 per person for bodily injury

 - $60,000 per accident for bodily injury

 - $25,000 per accident for property damages.

-If the hit and run driver has insurance, the driver should have at least this much available coverage.
-If the hit and run driver has no insurance coverage, then you will need to file a claim with your insurance company under your uninsured motorist (UM) policy, if you paid for the coverage.
+If the hit-and-run driver has insurance, the driver should have at least this much available coverage.
+If the driver has no insurance coverage, then you will need to file a claim with your insurance company under your uninsured motorist (UM) policy, if you paid for the coverage.

 If your medical bills and damages exceed the other person’s coverage, you may be able to recover additional compensation through your own underinsured motorist (UIM) policy, assuming you paid for the additional coverage.

 If you are not sure if you have UM/UIM insurance coverage, call Hernandez Sunosky, LLP for help.
 We can help guide you in identifying your insurance coverage.